Gifts in Wills events

 - Responded to more than 200,000 calls to our Helpline

-- Suppported more than 60,000 patients with our Eye Care Liaison Officers (ECLOs).
+- Supported more than 60,000 patients with our Eye Care Liaison Officers (ECLOs).

-We wouldn't be able to support so many people without the support of people who generously remember RNIB in their Will.
+We wouldn't be able to support so many people without those who generously remember RNIB in their Will.
 Come along to one of our Gifts in Wills events to find out how you can help RNIB be there for blind and partially sighted people.